GiovanniPiccinini/Tudor_paper/README.md

 In the main directory there are the sequences of all T3 domains of OG164.

 ### Dir ML_trees:
-IQTREE outputs for the 10 ML replicates + topology evaluation file.
+Tudor domain trimmed alignment + IQTREE outputs for the 10 ML replicates + topology evaluation file.
 Replicates considered in the paper are rooted.
 For the three replicates excluded, the raw IQTREE output is present.
 The Directory "Profile-to-sequences_HMMsearch_for_subsamples_selection" contains the hmm-to-fasta alignments used to subsample the 50% of sequences more similar to the profile in order to ease tree inference.

 ### Dir HMM_profiles: